 Trattoria da Lucia – a tiny establishment in one of the many alleyways that has great options for antipasto.

 Towards the end of the day when the sun is setting, we visited the Ponte Sisto.
 It is a bridge that spans the Tiber and great for people watching.
-There is usually someone selling Peronis for 1 euro each so we were able to enjoy a cold one while taking in the scenery.
+There is usually someone there selling Peronis for 1 euro each!

 For dinner, we stayed in Trastevere near our Airbnb.
 It is well-known for its nightlife so by staying there, you have the option of going out to explore the different bars and microbreweries.